 Under the Tennessee Adult Protection Act, anyone found guilty of nursing home will face legal consequences, including those who know that nursing abuse happened yet failed to report it.
 Depending upon the abuse, offenders face either misdemeanor or felony charges.
 Examples of Class A misdemeanor charges include failure to report abuse, neglect, exploitation, and willful abuse.
 Gross neglect and physical abuse on any impaired or disabled resident is considered aggravated assault; a felony in Tennessee.
 Other examples of felonies include severe physical abuse, theft, fraud, and sexual assault.

 Keep in mind that each nursing home abuse case is different and the punishments are handled according to details of each individual case.

 Along with criminal charges, offenders may also face civil charges that can result paying a substantial amount in damages to the victim and/or the victim’s family.
 Nursing homes that fail to comply with state laws may also face a financial lawsuit as well as the permanent closing of the facilities.

-If you feel that a loved one has had their legal rights violated, we encourage you to contact the award-winning Tennessee nursing home abuse law firm of McIver Brown.
-Each attorney at the McIver Brown Law Firm has extensive knowledge regarding the nursing home abuse laws in Tennessee, and will fight to ensure that your loved one receives proper care, and that you and your family get the justice and financial compensation that you deserve.
+If you feel that a loved one has had their legal rights violated, contact a nursing home abuse lawyer.
+They have extensive knowledge regarding the nursing home abuse laws in Tennessee, and will fight to ensure that your loved one receives proper care, and that you and your family get the justice and financial compensation that you deserve.